 If you would like to find tenders published by DE&S, get started with Supply2Defence.

-The Ministry of Defence is on a journey to become ‘the customer of choice’ for SME suppliers as it is aware of the vital importance of SMEs to the defence supply chain.
-Learn More.
+The Ministry of Defence is on a journey to become ‘the customer of choice’ for SME suppliers as it is aware of the vital importance of SMEs to the military supply chain.

 The MOD has set a 25% target for SME procurement spend by 2022.
 In its SME Action Plan, published in 2019, the then Minister for Defence Procurement stated that the MOD wants to: